networkx/networkx/doc/Readme.txt

    NetworkX (NX) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

+   See the trac Wiki_ for code development information, bug tracking, and source code browsing.

 Requirements
 -------------